Top 10 Central Bank Gold Holdings (Updated 2023)

-Global central banks own about one-fifth of all the gold ever mined.
-The vast majority of central bank gold holdings were acquired in the last decade, when national banks became net buyers of the yellow metal.
+Global central banks own about one-fifth of all the gold ever mined, with reserves topping 35,715 metric tons (MT).
+They acquired the vast majority in the last decade, when they became net buyers of the metal.

 Chart via the WGC.

 1. United States

-As the US Treasury explains, “That portion of the US Government-owned gold bullion reserve which the Mint secures in sealed vaults that are examined annually by the Treasury Department’s Office of the Inspector General and consists primarily of gold bars.”
+As the US Treasury explains, deep storage is “that portion of the US Government-owned gold bullion reserve which the Mint secures in sealed vaults that are examined annually by the Treasury Department’s Office of the Inspector General and consists primarily of gold bars.”
 The rest of US-owned reserves are held as working stock, which the country's mint uses as raw material to mint congressionally authorized coins

 The Bundesbank’s foreign gold reserves came into question in 2012, when the German Federal Court of Auditors, the Bundesrechnungshof, was openly critical of the Bundesbank’s gold auditing.

 In response, the German bank issued a public statement defending the security of foreign banks.
 Privately, the Bundesbank then began the arduous process of repatriating its gold stock back to German soil.
-By 2016, more than 583 tonnes had been transferred back to Germany.
+By 2016, more than 583 MT had been transferred back to Germany.

-The Bank of Russia is the official central bank of the Russian Federation and owns 2,298.7 tonnes of gold.
+The Bank of Russia is the official central bank of the Russian Federation and owns 2,301.64 MT of gold.
 Like France, Russia’s central bank has opted to store all its physical gold domestically.
 The Bank of Russia stores two-thirds of its gold reserves in a bank building in Moscow, and the remaining one-third in Saint Petersburg.

 The majority of the yellow metal is in the form of large, variable-weight standard gold bars weighing between 10 and 14 kilograms.
 There are also smaller bars on site weighing as much as 1 kilogram each.

 Russia, which is the third largest gold producer by country, has been a steady purchaser of the precious metal since roughly 2007, with sales ramping up significantly between 2015 and early 2020.
 However, Russia’s refineries were banned from selling gold bullion into the London market following the country’s invasion of Ukraine.
 Sanctions by the west also include a freeze on about half of Russia’s gold reserves.

-The PBoC also issues the Panda gold coin, which was first created in 1982.
+The PBoC issues the Panda gold coin, which was first created in 1982.
 The Panda coin is now one of the top five bullion coins issued by a central bank.
 It is among the ranks of the American Eagle, Canadian Maple Leaf, South African Krugerrand and Australian Gold Nugget.

 Holding the seventh largest central bank gold reserves is the Swiss National Bank.
-Its 1,040 tonnes of gold are owned by the state of Switzerland, but the central bank manages and maintains the reserve.
+Its 1,040 MT of gold are owned by the state of Switzerland, but the central bank manages and maintains the reserve.

 After years of opaqueness regarding the country’s golden treasure trove, the Swiss Gold Initiative, or Save our Swiss Gold campaign, was launched in 2011.

 The publicity culminated in a national referendum in 2014, asking citizens to vote on three proposals.
 The first was a mandate for all reserve gold to be held physically in Switzerland.
 The other two dealt with the central bank’s ability to sell its gold reserves, along with a decree that 20 percent of the Swiss bank’s assets be held in gold.

 The referendum was unsuccessful, but did prompt the bank to be more transparent.
 In a 2013 release, the central bank reported that 70 percent of its gold reserve was held domestically, 20 percent was located at the Bank of England and 10 percent was stored with the Bank of Canada.

 In a report, the DNB describes gold as the supreme safe-haven asset.
 “Central banks such as DNB have therefore traditionally had a lot of gold in stock.
 After all, gold is the ultimate nest egg: the trust anchor for the financial system,” it reads.
 “If the entire system collapses, the gold supply provides collateral to start over.
 Gold gives confidence in the strength of the central bank’s balance sheet.
 That gives a safe feeling.”

 *11. International Monetary Fund

-The gold reserve held by the International Monetary Fund (IMF) is the third largest in terms of size.
+The gold reserve held by the International Monetary Fund is the third largest in terms of size.
 The large gold reserve was amassed primarily during the founding of the international organization in 1944.

-In that inaugural year it was decided that “25 percent of initial quota subscriptions and subsequent quota increases were to be paid in gold.”
+In that inaugural year, it was decided that “25 percent of initial quota subscriptions and subsequent quota increases were to be paid in gold.”

 Don’t forget to follow us @INN_Resource for real-time updates!

-Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.